-Besides the sheer facts, analyzed in this article, we should be asking ourselves, how do we intend to fast forward our own evolution as humans and rely on a human made device for the survival of the human beings.
+Besides the sheer facts analyzed in this article, we should be asking ourselves, how do we intend to fast forward our own evolution as humans and rely on a human made device for the survival of human beings.
 This sounds preposterous to me.

-Even assuming the Neuralink project will “succeed” in creating the so called device or interface, shouldn’t we perhaps first focus on how to resolve issues that affect our society to this day such as hate, racism, discrimination, financial inequality before actually plug our brains directly into the net?
+Assuming the Neuralink project will “succeed” in creating the so called device or interface, shouldn’t we perhaps first focus on how to resolve issues that affect our society to this day such as racism, discrimination, financial inequality before actually plug our brains directly into the net?

-and studies have concluded already now that the results of brain mutation are our out of hands, cannot be controlled and render extremely challenging for grown people who have been overly exposed to mobile devices, computers etc.. to have normal feelings and rather naturally express their emotions as humans.
+Multiple studies have concluded already now that the results of brain mutation are out of hands, cannot be controlled.
+It makes it extremely challenging for grown people who have been overly exposed to mobile devices, computers etc.. to have normal feelings and naturally express their emotions as humans.

 So do we simply want to ignore these facts, and let us be turned into machines by some kind of device?
 Aren’t current devices already addictive enough?